 In the same pot, warm milk over high heat.
 Whisk in cream cheese until melted, about 3 minutes.
 Add spinach, Worcestershire sauce, hot sauce, and 1/4 cup mozzarella; stir to combine.
 Season with salt and pepper.
 Pour into a lightly oiled 1 1/2-quart shallow baking dish; sprinkle with remaining 1/2 cup mozzarella.

 Bake until bubbly and golden brown, 20 to 25 minutes.
 Serve hot with accompaniments, as desired.

-- 8 ounces medium cooked oyster mushrooms, finely chopped
+- 8 ounces medium sauteed oyster mushrooms, finely chopped

 - 3 ounces vegan feta cheese, room temperature